 What Is Comprehensive Coverage?
 (Other than Collision Coverage)

-Comprehensive Coverage helps protect your vehicle from damages that occur in an event other than a collision (that is why this coverage is also sometimes referred to as “Other than Collision Coverage”).
+Comprehensive Auto Insurance Coverage helps protect your vehicle from damages that occur in an event other than a collision (that is why this coverage is also sometimes referred to as “Other than Collision Coverage”).
 If your car is stolen, vandalized, or damaged by a natural disaster, contact with an animal, or by any other covered incident, your comprehensive coverage will help pay for repairs or replacement.

 Like Collision Coverage, Comprehensive Coverage often includes deductible options.
 A deductible is the amount you would pay up front for the damage to your car.
 Usually, the higher the deductible you choose, the lower your premium will be for Comprehensive Coverage.
 After you pay your deductible, the cost of any remaining damage will typically be covered up to the actual cash value (ACV) of your vehicle.
 ACV takes into account the price of your car when you purchased it, as well as the age and condition it’s in at the time of the accident.